This is me

 I’m mummy to an independent, funny, big little person, and know how precious the growing-up years are.
 I also know how important it is to have images to cement special memories forever.
 Images full of character and personality.
 Images that make you smile and give you a warm and fuzzy feeling.
 Images that make you want to call your friends and family and say, ‘remember when…?’ and tell them how much you love them.

 That’s how I approach every shoot.
 Take a look at some of the lovely feedback I’ve received to find out more.

 I live near Hitchin on the Hertfordshire/Bedfordshire border, grew up in the Midlands, spent almost 10 years in Hampshire and love any excuse to travel, visit new places and retrace my steps to the places I’ve called home over the years.
 Just don’t make me stay in a caravan.

-(Thanks to my lovely friend, Sally for this rare shot of me).
+(Thanks to my lovely friend and ace photographer, Sally for this rare shot of me).